Thailand Travel Safety: Is It Safe to Visit in May 2026?

 By Stéphane Oliver

-Thailand is currently navigating a major political transition, right in the middle of the Songkran festival.
-Is it still safe to visit in April 2026?
-This page is your go-to guide, with clear answers and the latest updates to help you plan your trip with peace of mind.
+After Songkran and amid ongoing tensions along the Cambodian border, is it still safe to travel to Thailand in May 2026?
+Here are the clear answers and latest updates to help you plan your trip with peace of mind.

 • 🚨